alepez/vim-gtest/README.md

 [issues](https://github.com/alepez/vim-gtest/issues).
 I'd greatly appreciate any contribution you make.
 Beer is also appreciated ☺

+If you have a question, a feature request, or a new idea, don't hesitate to post new issues or pull requests.
+Collaboration is the most awesome thing in the open source community!

 ### Testing

 To test this plugin you need to test it with a testable project. `googletest`